 An engineering nation, with exciting opportunities

 According to an independent study by Technopolis, engineering research in the UK is the world leader in productivity and second in terms of technical excellence.
 Each year businesses invest about £9.5bn a year on engineering research and development in the UK, with the Government spending about £1.5bn to £3.1bn.
-Investment in engineering in the UK is significant, and investment in the sector continues to grow.
+Investment in engineering in the UK is significant.

 And the country’s engineers deliver a staggering return on this investment.
 Engineering’s role in Britain’s economic success is substantial.
 Engineering in the UK is responsible for £280bn of the country’s gross value added – a fifth of the UK’s total.
 This level of return on investment shows that Britain runs one of the most efficient and effective research operations in the world.

 The UK has a reputation for academic excellence.
 Three of the top ten universities in the world for engineering and technology teaching are in the UK.
 Facilities here are world-class, with sophisticated engineering departments allowing you to specialise in every area of the broad engineering spectrum.
 The University of Sheffield houses a dedicated Department of Automatic Control and Systems Engineering, which is renowned for its Control System courses.

 UK learning style

 The method of teaching in the UK allows students to mix theory with practise, for a more in-depth, better-rounded education.
 Students can tailor courses to suit them with specialist modules that allow them a deeper understanding of particular areas of engineering that interest them.
 In the UK’s universities and international colleges, the focus is not just on theory, but on real-world applications as well.
 Hands-on experience and the kind of tailored teaching that enables student creativity not only results in a more exciting and engaging learning experience, it also prepares students fully for the practical demands of the post-grad workplace.